-As of December 31, 2021, we own two buildings in Newark, New York comprising approximately 250,000 square feet, which serve operations primarily in the Battery & Energy Products operating segment.
+As of December 31, 2022, we own two buildings in Newark, New York comprising approximately 250,000 square feet, which serve operations primarily in the Battery & Energy Products operating segment.
 Our corporate headquarters are located in our Newark, New York facility.
-We own one building in Missouri City, Texas comprising 69,000 square feet, which houses our SWE business.
-We also lease approximately 97,000 square feet in two buildings on one campus in Shenzhen, China, approximately 25,000 square feet in six buildings in a contiguous area in Newcastle-under-Lyme, United Kingdom, and approximately 30,000 square feet in four facilities for our Excell business located in Houston, Texas and Calgary, Mississauga and Vancouver, Canada which serve operations in the Battery & Energy Products operating segment.
-The Shenzhen, China campus location includes a dormitory facility.
+We own one building in Missouri City, Texas comprising 69,000 square feet, which houses our SWE and Excell USA operations, and lease approximately 97,000 square feet in two buildings on one campus in Shenzhen, China, including a dormitory facility, approximately 25,000 square feet in six buildings in a contiguous area in Newcastle-under-Lyme, United Kingdom, and approximately 24,000 square feet in three facilities for our Excell Canada operations located in and Calgary, Mississauga and Vancouver, Canada, all which serve operations in the Battery & Energy Products operating segment.
 We lease approximately 32,500 square feet in a facility in Virginia Beach, Virginia, which serves operations in the Communications Systems operating segment.
-We also lease sales and administrative offices, as well as manufacturing and production facilities, in India, which serve operations in the Battery & Energy Products are conducted at our Newark, New York, Missouri City, Texas, Newcastle-under-Lyme, United Kingdom and Shenzhen, China facilities, while our research and development efforts for our Battery & Energy Products are conducted at our Newark, New York, Missouri City, Texas, Newcastle-under-Lyme, United Kingdom and Shenzhen, China facilities in Tallahassee, Florida and in Virginia Beach, Virginia.
+We also lease sales and administrative offices, as well as manufacturing and production facilities, in India, which serve operations in the Battery & Energy Products operating segment.
+Our research and development efforts for Battery & Energy Products are conducted at our Newark, New York; Missouri City, Texas; Newcastle-under-Lyme, United Kingdom; Shenzhen, China; and Canada facilities in Tallahassee, Florida and in Virginia Beach, Virginia.
 We believe that our facilities are adequate and suitable for our current needs.